 Membership donations are collected through the end of February.
 The exact amount of money available for grants is revealed at our membership announcement event in March.
 The number of grants available in each focus area is determined by the number of members we have as of March 1st each year.

 Nonprofit organizations begin the grant application process by submitting a Letter of Intent to Apply (LOI) prior to April 30th.
 LOIs are reviewed to verify each organization’s eligibility to apply for a grant.
 Grant applications are accepted through mid-June.
 Organizations apply in one of the five focus areas described to the right – Arts, Culture & History; Education; Environment, Recreation & Preservation; Family; or Health & Wellness.

 During July and August, IMPACT 100 members serve on committees that evaluate the grant proposals.
 The committees select finalists in each of the five focus areas.

 At our annual meeting in October, we invite all members to cast a vote to determine the winning grant recipients.
 The winners are announced at the end of this meeting.

-Initiatives that cultivate, develop, and enhance the cultural and artistic climate of the Pensacola Bay area.
+Initiatives that cultivate, develop, and enhance the cultural, artistic, and historic climate of the Pensacola Bay Area.